Flotomate/product_docs/source/asset-management/asset-management-intro.rst

 belongs.
 Another powerful visual aid is our Relationship Mapper that builds a diagram showing all relationships originating from an Asset.

-{Product} Asset Management features Product Catalogue and Vendor Catalogue to streamline all your instances of product and vendor for better lifecycle management and maintenance.
+Flotomate Asset Management features Product Catalogue and Vendor Catalogue to streamline all your instances of product and vendor for better lifecycle management and maintenance.